Frequently Asked Questions (Undergraduate)

 There are no required documents to return to campus from leave of absence.
 The University Registrar at Fairfax will automatically assign a time ticket depending on the semester students applied to return.
 For example, if a student’s leave of absence is effective from Fall 2024 and plans to return in Fall 2025, the student’s status will become active with a Fall 2025 time ticket.
 This means the student may register for Fall 2025 courses when the registration begins.
 We encourage students to check out the Academic Calendar for any updates on important dates and deadlines.

-Students who have not enrolled for one or more semesters without any approved documentation on file may need re-enrollment or readmission depending on the length of the time they have been away from the campus.
+Students who have not enrolled for one or more semesters without any approved documentation on file may need re-enrollment or readmission, depending on the length of time they have been away from the campus.
 Please find more information here.
-Re-enrollment and readmission are not an automatic process.
+Re-enrollment and readmission are not automatic processes.
 Students must contact the academic advisor using Find My Advisor to apply for re-enrollment.
 For readmission, please contact the Office of Admissions and Enrollment at askmk@gmu.edu.